xavierSHIN/data-analytics/README.md

-# sneakers
-Click the name of ipython kernel and preview the SQL analysis of sneaker market!
+Click the name of ipython kernel and preview the SQL analysis of sneaker market and R analysis of traffic fatalities!